 While this Spanish tomato bread is most often served very simply, with just the ingredients described above, you can also serve it with toppings.
 Some common, popular toppings are Spanish serrano ham, Manchego cheese, roasted mushrooms and olives.

-Serve pan con tomate tapas-style or as an appetizer or side dish to any meal.
+Serve pan con tomate tapas-style with easy Spanish cocktails, like Tinto De Verano or Agua De València.
+Or as an appetizer or side dish to any meal.
 Just be sure to serve and enjoy within a few minutes of preparing, as the tomato puree juices can make the bread soggy if it sits for too long.

 More easy tomato dishes:

 - Simple Heirloom Tomato Salad with Dukkah

 - 10-Minute Gazpacho

 - Quick Oven Roasted Tomatoes